p-breslin/company-intelligence-agent/README.md

 - It also navigates to src/frontend and runs the web interface via `npm run dev`
 - Access the web interface at http://localhost:5173 (or whichever port is configured).

+2. **Interact with the Application**

+- The system will automatically collect and process the user input.
+- Use the web interface to run queries and browse conversation history.

 **Initial Query:**

 ![App Demo](docs/demo/gif1.gif)